 Converting Berth Info into a Safe Day Plan

-• Industrial berth: conservative timing and earlier return
+• Industrial berth: expect more time in transit and plan for an earlier return

 Converting Berth Info into a Safe Day Plan